Charles Stanhope, 3rd Earl Stanhope: Marriages and children

 Secondly in 1781 he married Louisa Grenville (1758–1829), daughter and sole heiress of the Hon.
-Henry Grenville (Governor of Barbados in 1746 and ambassador to the Ottoman Porte in 1762), he was the younger brother of Richard Grenville-Temple, 2nd Earl Temple, and of George Grenville.
+Henry Grenville (Governor of Barbados in 1746 and ambassador to the Ottoman Porte in 1762; he was the younger brother of Richard Grenville-Temple, 2nd Earl Temple, and of George Grenville).
 Her mother was Margaret Eleanor Banks.
-She survived him and died in March 1829.
+Louisa survived Stanhope, and died in March 1829.
 By her he had three sons: